hannesgnann-hub/easyalias/mac_src_app_store/README.md

 - malformed or duplicate managed markers abort instead of rewriting the file
 - imports are parsed as text and never executed
 - an App Sandbox container backup is created before connection setup and imports
+- portable backups are validated before their entries are offered for selective restore
+- deleted aliases remain recoverable in the container Trash for 30 days
 - the `easya` application alias is not generated

 ## Architecture